2023 Poetry Coalition Programming

 We encourage you to amplify the poets' work by sharing these poems widely, and ask only that you credit the author and name Split This Rock’s The Quarry: A Social Justice Poetry Database as the source.
 Please also include a direct link to the database for any reproduction of poems.

 Image Description of the Poem of the Week Logo: Split This Rock's red logo is above bold black text, which reads "Poem of the Week."
 Three red dots are centered below.

-On Fridays in March, Split This Rock's Poem of the Week Series will publish poems on grief.
-Poems will be sent by email to Poem of the Week subscribers and published in The Quarry: A Social Justice Poetry Database.
+On Fridays in March, Split This Rock's Poem of the Week Series published poems on grief.
+Poems were released by email to Poem of the Week subscribers and published in The Quarry: A Social Justice Poetry Database.
 You can subscribe to Split This Rock’s email list and Poem of the Week by completing this brief form.
 If the form is not accessible to you, please contact us at email@example.com.

 The five poems are available as audio and text in The Quarry:

 - "American Lục Bát For the End of The World [At Long Last, At Least We Have Our Language?] or The Final Sonnet" by Joshua Nguyen

 - "A Conversation With Siri About Death" by Karla Cordero